PHOENIXCONTACT/MORYX-ClientFramework/docs/articles/ConfigManagers/Configurations.md

 ---
 # Configurations

-The configuration management is based on the *MaRVINPlatformToolkit* with the platforms configuration management.
+The configuration management is based on the *MARVIN Toolkit* with the platforms configuration management.
 So they work like in every other platform (e.g. runtime)
 To handle the frameworks configurations a configurator can be started with the config runmodes

 ## Config RunMode